surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ## Supernetting

 * Combines chunks of address space together
-* A large number of nodes may be grouped together because they are not simultaneously active, network load is small or out of a derire for route aggregation
+* A large number of nodes may be grouped together because they are not simultaneously active, network load is small or out of a desired for route aggregation

 Instead of hosts stolen from the hosts portion, bits are stolen from the network portion

 * Supernetting increases the size of the network in terms of the number of hosts

-More calcuation related stuff in the book
+More calculation related stuff in the book

 ## Classless Inter-domain Routing (CIDR)